aepod/mcd_presentation_workbook/1c_Full_Install_Instructions.md

 # Lab 1 - Full Setup Instructions

+This is not part of the lab, it is meant to give full reference on how the tgz file was created.

 1)  Create the project

         docker run -it -v $(pwd):/app/ -v ~/.composer/:/root/.composer/ magento/magento-cloud-docker-php:7.3-cli-1.1 bash -c 'composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition magento-ce'